pjohansson/inkling/docs/src/features/sequences.md

 ### Shuffle sequences
 *Shuffle sequences* go through the alternatives in a random order, then shuffle the alternatives and deal them again.
-They are denoted by starting the first alternative with a '~' marker.
+They are denoted by starting the first alternative with a `~` marker.

 Note that these are only random if `inkling` has been compiled with the `random` feature.
-Otherwise they mimic the behavior of regular sequences, just going through the alternatives in the declared order.
+Otherwise they mimic the behavior of cycle sequences.

 ```rust
 # let content = r"